Help Every Small Business Have a Chance for Success

 In 2010, to rein in some of the predatory lending practices that led to the Great Recession, Congress passed the Dodd–Frank Wall Street Reform and Consumer Protection Act.
 This led to the creation of the Consumer Financial Protection Bureau (CFPB), to give consumers a voice in financial services and hold lenders accountable for predatory practices.

 The CFPB is empowered to make banks keep records on their lending.
 This is critical to improving the system, because without data on where and how loans are granted, it’s difficult for policy makers to understand the full extent of problems faced by small and minority-owned businesses around the country.
-Without this kind of information, it is hard to develop policies to combat these problems; and others try to deny these problems even exist.
+Without this kind of information, it is hard to develop policies to combat these problems.
+And in the absence of proof to the contrary, some lawmakers try to deny these problems even exist.

-And under the Trump administration, some lawmakers and big banks would like to see the CFPB disappear altogether.
-They’ve lobbied relentlessly for to get the agency’s director, Richard Cordray, to be replaced by someone who will turn blind eye to predatory lending practices, and they’ve want to gut its power to collect relevant data, just as they are doing at the EPA, OSHA, and the EEOC.
+Under the Trump administration, some lawmakers and big banks hope to make the CFPB simply disappear altogether.
+They’ve lobbied relentlessly for the agency’s director, Richard Cordray, to be replaced by someone who will turn a blind eye to predatory lending, and they’ve want to gut its ability to collect relevant data, just as they are doing at the EPA, OSHA, and the EEOC.

 We Need to Act Now